 - If something can’t be changed, you just have to accept it and live with it.
 Don’t make yourself miserable by making it worse or by assuming that the worst possible scenario is the one that will happen.

-- When something goes wrong, it will usually only affect one part of your life.
+- When something goes wrong, it will usually affect only one part of your life.
 When this happens, focus more on the things in your life that are still going well.

 - Everyone gets scared sometimes, but not always about the same things.
 Facing your fears can help you grow stronger.